robang74/redfishos/Jolla/README.md

 ## About Jolla folder

-This folder contains some documentation and apps icons template and library.
-Some of this material is under Creative Commons while some other is copyrighted by Jolla.
+This folder contains some documentation, an app icon template, and a library.
+Some of this material is under Creative Commons, while others are copyrighted by Jolla.

-At the time I did the backup, there was not into the copyright notice "*all right reserved*" but by default the copyright is always "*all right reserved*" therefore such documentation in PDF should be considered as a fair-use backup and the original website should be consulted as long as it would be available on-line.
+At the time I did the backup, there was not a copyright notice saying "*all rights reserved*", but by default the copyright is always "*all rights reserved*".
+Therefore, such documentation in PDF should be considered a fair-use backup, and the original website should be consulted as long as it is available online.

 ### Content